IR Message from the President

 President Takashi Tomiyama

-I am Takashi Tomiyama, newly appointed President of Nissan Shatai Co., Ltd.
+I am Takashi Tomiyama, the President of Nissan Shatai Co., Ltd.

 Our three major businesses are as follows.